simplytim42/complex-frogs/README.md

 1. `source venv/bin/activate`
 1. `pip install -r requirements.txt`
 1. `playwright install`
+1. if installing on a server you may need to run `playwright install-deps`
 1. rename `.env-example` to `.env` and populate the variables with your API TOKEN and USER KEY.
 1. inside the `data` direcory, rename `scraping_data.example.json` to `scraping_data.json` and populate the relevant scraping data.
 1. `python main.py`